manugaco/Project_Bachelors_Degree_Thesis/README.md

 ### SpanishSocialMediaIndex

-This is the repository of my final degree project.
-It consists in three files
+This is the repository of my final degree project

  1- Scripts to get spanish twitter users